jeju5/management/cs/aws/aws_developer.md

 * S3 CRR (Cross-Region Replication) ★
   * feature of auto/async copying of objects across buckets in different AWS regions.
-  * you neeed to enable versioning in bucket ★ (CRR needs versioning)
+  * you neeed to enable versioning in bucket ★ (CRR needs versioning enabled)
   * you need to specify source & destination in different region
   * DynamoDB doesn't have CRR
     * If you want to sync DynamoDB tables in different regions.
 You can use DynamoDB stream.
 When new change made -> stream it -> update other table.